Ruby Keeler: Later life

 In 1963, Keeler appeared in The Greatest Show on Earth, Jack Palance's television series based on the earlier Charlton Heston circus film of the same name, and made a brief cameo in the 1970 film The Phynx.
 In 1971, Keeler was acclaimed as a star again in the successful Broadway revival of the 1920s musical No, No, Nanette, opposite Jack Gilford, Bobby Van, Helen Gallagher, and Patsy Kelly.
 The production was supervised by Keeler's 42nd Street director Busby Berkeley, adapted and directed by Burt Shevelove, and choreographed by Donald Saddler, who won the Tony Award for his musical staging.
 Keeler starred in the musical for two seasons on Broadway, followed by two additional years touring in the show.
 After suffering a brain aneurysm in 1974, she became spokeswoman for the National Stroke Association.

 Honors

+Keeler has a star on the Hollywood Walk of Fame at 6730 Hollywood Boulevard.
+In 1979, she was awarded an honorary doctor of humane letters degree by St. Bonaventure University.
 In 1992, a Golden Palm Star on the Palm Springs Walk of Stars was dedicated to her.
-She has a star on the Hollywood Walk of Fame at 6730 Hollywood Blvd.
-In 1979, she was awarded an honorary doctor of humane letters degree by St. Bonaventure University.